ypriverol/github-paper/document/manuscript.md

 ## Rule 1: Structure your projects: users, organizations, repositories, and teams

-Free projects on GitHub are visible to everyone, but write permissions to change the source code need to be granted.
+Open projects on GitHub are visible to everyone, but write permissions to change the source code need to be granted.
 Structuring your projects allows the management of permissions, restricting access at different levels: users, teams and organizations.
 Users are the